CChangala/practice/README.md

             }
 - Armstrong number is the a number whose sum of cubes of all digits is equal to the same number.
 - We can copy a string n times using collections String result = String.join("", Collections.nCopies(n, str))
 - Math.pow() returns double so don't forget to typecast while dealing with integers.
+- We can't reverse a string directly in java hence we have to use a StringBuilder -
+  '''
+  StringBuilder name = new StringBuilder(string);
+  String reverse = name.reverse().toString();
+   '''